rkuma183/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

 ## Bitmap vs vector

-There are two ways fonts are drawn - as bitmaps or as vectors.
+There are two ways fonts are drawn - as bitmaps dots or as vectors by a program.

 Vector fonts are better on my Apple monitors with 1080p HD and above because they allow more efficient scaling.